Which clubs have won the Champions League the most times?

 Los Blancos can undoubtedly claim the honour of being the most successful side in the history of the competition.

-The Spanish club have provided some classic European moments, most notably Zinedine Zidane's volley, which secured a ninth title for the club.
+The Spanish club have provided some classic European moments, most notably Zinedine Zidane's volley, which secured a ninth title for the club in 2002.

 Gareth Bale also scored a memorable goal in their 2018 triumph, unleashing a magnificent overhead kick that flew past Liverpool goalkeeper Loris Karius.